-Yarkhill, St Mary's Church
+Yarkhill, St John the Baptist Church

 History, tourist information, and nearby accommodation